 Most of us already have an idea of what yoga is – after all, yoga practices seem to be everywhere these days.
 Whether you’re seeing articles on your newsfeed, or pictures and videos of people you know practicing yoga, this exercise movement is bigger than ever in the West.
 Most likely, you have tried some variant of hatha (physical) yoga, popularized in the US from the 1960’s-80s (especially in California!).
 But there are many yogas: physical, mental and spiritual practices developed over many centuries in India.
 Yoga schools have developed an enormous body of techniques: physical (asanas, bhandas), pranayama (breathing exercises), meditation with mantras (sounds) or mudras (gestures), study of written materials (sutras and tantras), creation and contemplation of mandalas and other yantras.

-Kundalini yoga is less familiar to most of us, although it is a venerable tradition in India, drawing on the schools of Shakta and Tantra Hinduism.
+Although it is a venerable tradition in India, Kundalini yoga draws on the schools of Shakta and Tantra Hinduism.
 “Kundalini” means “coiled snake,” and refers to the energy coiled at the base of the spine (root or muladhara chakra), which can be awakened through Kundalini practices, to cultivate the spiritual potential of human consciousness.

 Kundalini practice combines physical postures (asanas) as in hatha yoga, plus breathing exercises (pranayama), meditation with mantras (sounds), and in more advanced practices, tantric visualization techniques.
 You are most likely to encounter classes that emphasize asana, pranayama and mantra meditation.